swarch-2f-rootly/2f/Prototype_4/replication_reverse_proxy/README.md

 "status":"healthy"
 ```

-All requests succeed during the pod failure and recreation period, demonstrating 100% availability.
+All requests succeed during the pod failure and recreation period in the conducted tests, demonstrating 100% availability during the test period.

 ### Step 6: Measure Recovery Time